PrefectHQ/prefect/docs/cloud/workspaces.md

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-new-workspace.png)

-Select the current workspace name in the navigation menu to see all workspaces you can access.
+Select a workspace name in the navigation menu to see all workspaces you can access.

 ![Viewing all available workspaces in the Prefect Cloud UI.](/img/ui/all-workspaces.png)

 Your list of available workspaces may include:

-- Your own personal workspaces.
+- Your own account workspace.
-- Workspaces owned by other users, who have invited you to their workspace as a collaborator.
-- Workspaces in an [organization](/ui/organizations/) to which you've been invited and have been given access.
+- Workspaces in an account to which you've been invited and have been given access as an Admin or Member.

 !!! cloud-ad "Workspace-specific features"
     Each workspace keeps track of its own: